-- Risk is unavoidable, and every organisation needs to take action to manage risk in a way which it can justify to a level which is tolerable.
+- 9 Risk is unavoidable, and every organisation needs to take action to manage risk in a way which it can justify to a level which is tolerable.
 The response to risk within the organisation, is called internal control and may involve one or more of the following standard responses: - Tolerate the risk for risks where the downside is containable with appropriate contingency plans; for some where the possible controls cannot be justified (e.g. because they would be disproportionate); and for unavoidable risks, e.g. terrorism. - Treat the risk a common response which can mean imposing controls so that the organisation can continue to operate; or setting up prevention techniques. - Transfer the risk buying in a service from a specialist external body or taking out insurance.
-Some risks cannot be transferred, especially reputational risk. - Terminate the activity giving rise to the risk it may be best to stop (or not to start) activities which involve intolerable risks or those where no response can bring the risk to a tolerable level. - During 2021, Farnham Town Council undertook a number of activities to minimise risk.
-These include planning the refurbishment of the West Street Cemetery Gates and Central Car park toilets which will be finished at the mid point of 2022; regular inspections of cemeteries, allotments and Gostrey Play area; continuing to invest in pathway repairs and the removal of dangerous trees (the quinquennial tree survey is underway and will be finished by March 2022), investment in training and personal protective equipment for staff and steps to minimise reputational risk with the advent of online meetings.
+Some risks cannot be transferred, especially reputational risk. - Terminate the activity giving rise to the risk it may be best to stop (or not to start) activities which involve intolerable risks or those where no response can bring the risk to a tolerable level. - 10 During 2022, Farnham Town Council undertook a number of activities to minimise risk.
+These included the refurbishment of the West Street Cemetery Gates and Central Car park toilets with new non slip flooring.
+Regular inspections of cemeteries, allotments and Gostrey Play area are undertaken and FTC's insurer Zurich conduct there own survey annually on the play area.
+FTC are continuing to invest in pathway repairs and the removal of dangerous trees.
+The quinquennial tree survey was conducted in 2022 and a number of trees (24) were identified that required felling.
+The most dangerous of these were felled immediately with the other identified trees being felled in early 2023.
+Continual investment in training and personal protective equipment for staff.